BrianInGermany/Xzerpt/README.md

-# IdeaStackr: a framework for organizing and structuring research
+# IdeaStackr: a framework for clustering research

 ## Description: